There are nine rules to access objects in class hierarchies. Let's have a closer look.

 I needed three posts to present the 20 rules for class hierarchies in the C++ core guidelines.
 Here are the seven remaining rules.

-In the last post, I started our journey with the rules to class hierarchies in modern C++.
-The first rules had a quite general focus.
+In the last post, I started our journey with the rules of class hierarchies in modern C++.
+The first rules had a pretty general focus.
 This time, I will continue our journey.
 Now, the rules have a closer focus.

 Let's talk in this post about rules for class hierarchies in general and in particular.
-The C++ core guidelines have about thirty rules in total; therefore, I have a lot to talk about.
+The C++ core guidelines have about thirty rules; therefore, I have a lot to discuss.

 I can not think about modern C++ without lambda expressions.
-So my wrong assumption was that they are a lot of rules for lambda expressions.
+So my wrong assumption was that there are many rules for lambda expressions.
 Wrong!
-There are less than ten rules.
+There are fewer than ten rules.
 But as ever I learned something new.

 This post will be about comparisons, swap, and hash.
 That means I conclude with his post my treatise about default operations rules in C++.

-The rules for copy and move are quite obvious.
+The rules for copy and move are pretty obvious.
 But before I describe them I have to write about the two remaining rules for constructors.
 They are about delegating and inheriting constructors.

 The lifecycle of each object starts with its creation; therefore, this post will be about the thirteen most fundamental rules for objects: constructor rules.

 This post is about the rule of zero, five, or maybe six.
-I will also show the difference between copy and reference semantic and a quite similar topic: deep versus shallow copy.
+I will also show the difference between copy and reference semantics and a quite similar topic: deep versus shallow copy.

 Hunting